diskree/AchieveToDo-ModPack/README.md

 3. Move your saves in new instance (if update)
 4. Play!

-# Manual install or update:
+# Manually install or update:
-1. Download Manual_ExtractMe.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
+1. Download AchieveToDo_ExtractMe.zip from [last release](https://github.com/diskree/AchieveToDo/releases/latest) page
 2. Extract downloaded zip into .minecraft folder (replace files if update)
 3. Play!